 The application for the Approbation requires you to submit several documents (CV, copy of passport, certificate of birth, certificate of study, etc.) to a Governmental Office.
 There are 16 States in Germany, the offices in different states operate in different ways.

 For the application, you should hand in a certificate of German language.
 The level required is normally B2, although the higher your level, the better.
 As of 2017, there are 2 German states require level C1.
-The Governmental Office will ask you to pass an extra language examination applied by the syndicate of doctors – the objective is to test your ability to use medical vocabulary and to use the language in the context of a hospital or clinic.
+The Governmental Office will ask you to pass an extra language examination "Fachsprachpruefung" applied by the syndicate of doctors – the objective is to test your ability to use medical vocabulary and to use the language in the context of a hospital or clinic.

 After you have passed the language exam and submitted all the documents, the German authorities will analyse your application for the Approbation.
-There are two possible outcomes of this analysis: your study and experience might be considered equivalent to the one of a doctor who has studied in Europe, or you might be considered not yet equivalent.
+There are two possible outcomes of this analysis: your study and experience might be considered equivalent to the one of a doctor who has studied in Germany, or you might be considered not yet equivalent.